 Secondary & Tertiary Consumers

-Secondary consumers are carnivores, meaning they get energy by eating only herbivore animals.
-Some secondary consumers are frogs that eat insects, snakes that eat frogs, and foxes that eat rabbits.
+Secondary consumers are usually carnivores, meaning they get energy by eating only herbivore animals.
+Some secondary consumers are frogs that eat insects, snakes that eat frogs and foxes that eat rabbits.

 Decomposers can range from microscopic organisms to large mushrooms.
 They feed on dead plants and animals.
 In this way, they consume all other organisms in the food chain.
 Decomposers include bacteria and fungi.

 One class of decomposers are called saprobes, which grow in decaying organic matter.
 An example of a saprobe is a mushroom that grows on a fallen tree.
 Decomposers serve a critical role in the ecosystem by breaking down organic matter into ammonia and phosphates, helping to recycle nitrogen and phosphorous into the nitrogen and phosphorous geochemical cycles, respectively.